FMMT666/SyrSafeTechLogger/README.md

 Nice.

 ---
+After a sudden change of conductivity, reported by the Syr HS app, which turned from a super hard red to a medium yellow water hardness, I added the option to log the conductivity too.
+Temperature will follow.
+Could be interesting.

+---
 (*1*) Actually it was a dripping water tap, about one drop every 2s and a leaking toilet flush.
 That didn't look like 7l at all, but good to know the Syr can detect it.